uherting/RaspbianPrep4Inst/README.md

 4) Unmounting the image: loop_mount_umnt /path/to/my/image/my.img (optional parameter)
    This unmounts the latest image file (according to the timestamp in file in the directory ${IMG_LOCATION_EDIT}).
-If an image file name is given it will be used instead
+If an image file name is given it will be used instead.

 5) Writing the image to the SD card: write_raspbian.sh <image filename> <SD card device>
-   This script writes the latest image file to the SD card.
-The parameters are optional, so either no parameter or two.
+   This script writes the an image file to the SD card.
+The parameters are optional.

-   This mounts the latest image file (according to the timestamp in file in the directory ${IMG_LOCATION_EDIT}).
-If an image file name is given it will be used instead.
+   This mounts the latest image file (according to the timestamp in file in the directory ${IMG_LOCATION_EDIT}) or the image file given on command line.

+   If you want to supply the <SD card device> then you have to supply the <image filename>, too.

 Additional Customisation